tillsteinbach/VWsFriend/README.md

 * External internet access, to talk to the servers

 ## Login & Consent
-VWsFriend is based on the new WeConnect ID API that was introduced with the new series of ID cars.
-If you use another car or hybrid you probably need to agree to the terms and conditions of the WeConnect ID interface.
-Easiest to do so is by installing the WeConnect ID app on your smartphone and login there.
+VWsFriend is based on the new WeConnect API that was introduced with the new series of ID cars.
+If you use another car or hybrid you probably need to agree to the terms and conditions of the new WeConnect interface.
+Easiest to do so is by installing the Volkswagen app on your smartphone and login there.
 If necessary you will be asked to agree to the terms and conditions.

 ## How to start
 * Clone or download the files [docker-compose.yml](https://raw.githubusercontent.com/tillsteinbach/VWsFriend/main/docker-compose.yml) and [.env](https://raw.githubusercontent.com/tillsteinbach/VWsFriend/main/.env)